 Camping, backpacking, and hiking with dogs is so incredibly enjoyable.
 Your dog will be in their element exploring the wilderness with you.
 The fun and enjoyment can be ruined if you don’t plan around keeping your dog warm.
-For those who like camping in the winter, you will already know how to keep yourself warm.
-There are many people though who camp in the summer and don’t realize that their dog will need a little extra attention when it comes to keeping them warm through the night.
+For those who like camping in the winter, you will already know how to keep yourself warm in a tent.
+There are many people though who camp in the summer and don’t realize that their dogs will need a little extra attention when it comes to keeping them warm through the night.

 6 Tips For Keeping Your Dog Warm While Camping